nusmodifications/minimalist-ivle/README.md

 displayed.
 Most importantly, it loads on the landing page that displays all your modules.

+The mod can be uninstalled cleanly and leaves no side effects.

 ###What Am I Actually Doing?

 You are injecting a stylesheet into an unsanitised field in IVLE.
+This only affects your own user.

+###Uninstalling

+Go back to your profile page and remove the `<link>` tag in your welcome message.

 ##Hosting Your Own Stylesheet